Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-What do gliomatosis cerebri look like on an MRI?
+What Does Gliomatosis Cerebri Look like on an MRI?

-Gliomatosis cerebri usually appear abnormal in three or more lobes of the brain.
+Gliomatosis cerebri usually appears abnormal in three or more lobes of the brain on a magnetic resonance imaging (MRI) scan.

-1. Type 1 shows no obvious mass, but a widespread tumor pattern or a fluffy looking abnormality.
+• Type 1 shows a widespread tumor pattern or a fluffy looking abnormality but no obvious mass.

-2. Type 2 shows a widespread fluffy looking tumor pattern, but also a tumor mass.
+• Type 2 shows a widespread fluffy looking tumor pattern, as well as a tumor mass.

-Gliomatosis cerebri can spread to other areas of the CNS through cerebrospinal fluid (CSF).
+Gliomatosis cerebri can spread to other areas of the CNS through direct extension.
 They can spread quickly and deeply into surrounding brain tissue.
+Only rarely do they spread into the spine or by cerebrospinal fluid (CSF).
 They do not spread outside the CNS.

-Symptoms related to a gliomatosis cerebri depend on the tumor’s location and person’s age.
-Here are some possible symptoms that can occur.
+Gliomatosis cerebri symptoms depend on the tumor’s location and person’s age.
+Here are some possible symptoms that can occur:

 • Seizures